proycon/folia/README.md

 http://proycon.github.io/folia

-FoLiA is an XML-based format for Linguistic Annotation suitable for representing written language resources such as corpora.
-Its goal is to unify a variety of linguistic annotations in one single rich format, without committing to any particular standard annotation set.
-Instead, it seeks to accommodate any desired system or tagset, and so offer maximum flexibility.
-This makes FoLiA language independent.
-Due to its generalised set up, it is easy to extend the FoLiA format to suit your custom needs for linguistic annotation.
+FoLiA is an XML-based annotation format, suitable for the representation of linguistically annotated language resources.
+FoLiA’s intended use is as a format for storing and/or exchanging language resources, including corpora.
+Our aim is to introduce a single rich format that can accomodate a wide variety of linguistic annotation types through a single generalised paradigm.
+We do not commit to any label set, language or linguistic theory.
+This is always left to the developer of the language resource, and provides maximum flexibility.

 XML is an inherently hierarchic format.
-FoLiA does justice to this by utilising a hierarchic, inline, setup.
-We inherit from the D-Coi format, which posits to be loosely based on a minimal subset of TEI, but are not backwards compatible.
-It is however easy to convert FoLiA to less complex or verbose formats such as the D-Coi format, or plain-text.
+FoLiA does justice to this by maximally utilising a hierarchic, inline, setup.
+We inherit from the D-Coi format, which posits to be loosely based on a minimal subset of TEI.
+Because of the introduction of a new and much broader paradigm, FoLiA is not backwards-compatible with D-Coi, i.e. validators for D-Coi will not accept FoLiA XML.
+It is however easy to convert FoLiA to less complex or verbose format s such as the D-Coi format, or plain-text.
 Converters are provided.
-This may entail some loss of information if the simpler format has no provisions for particular types of information specified in the FoLiA format.

 The main characteristics of FoLiA are: